steqeq/0000/docs/about.md

 ROCm documentation is made available under open source [licenses](licensing.md).
 Documentation is built using open source toolchains.
-Contributions to our documentation is encouraged and welcome.
+Contributions to our documentation is encouraged and welcomed.
 As a contributor, please familiarize yourself with our documentation toolchain.

 ## ReadTheDocs